Former NY Times editor says Fox took her book out of context

 Abramson wrote that the more anti-Trump that the Times was perceived to be, the more it was mistrusted for being biased.

-The late publisher Arthur Och’s promise to cover the news without fear or favor “sounded like an impossible promise in such a polarized environment, where the very definition of ‘fact’ and ‘truth’ was under constant assault,” she wrote in the book.
+The late publisher Adolph Ochs’ promise to cover the news without fear or favor “sounded like an impossible promise in such a polarized environment, where the very definition of ‘fact’ and ‘truth’ was under constant assault,” she wrote in the book.

 Eileen Murphy, spokeswoman for the Times, also echoed Ochs in saying that every administration complains about press scrutiny.

-Note: This story has been corrected to show the first name of Ochs is Adolph.